KennyLoRI/Block-Millionaires/README.md

 1. For a data set of individuals who have reported and proven their net worth which has eventually been used to determine the accredited investor status.
 2. A data set of individuals which have not reported any kind of net worth level.
 Under the assumption of heavily right skewed wealth distributions, all of them were labled as non-accredited investors (sth. that should not be done in case this project will be repeated).

-- The code for (1) can be found in "FeatureEngineering_wo_Node2Vec(Data1).ipynb"
+- The code for (1) can be found in "FeatureEng(Data1)-Censored.ipynb"
-- The code for (2) can be found in "FeatureEng_wo_Node2Vec(Data2).ipynb"
+- The code for (2) is the same as for 1 except for the addresses used and the export functions storing the resulting dataframes.
+However, as this step needed to be censored in order to protect the privacy of the addresses the code of 1 should be sufficient.

 After (1) and (2) was conducted, all transactions were available for creating the transaction graph needed to create Node2Vec embeddings for all source addresses.
-This is done in "Node2VecEmbedding.ipynb".
+This is done in "Node2VecEmbedding-Censored.ipynb".
+This step was censored as well such that no addresses are depicted.

 The resulting dataframes can be found in:
 1. y_testNonOver_8_3.csv